 - Bring bubbles.
 If all else is failing… just blow some bubbles!

 A stroller workout is probably the most straight forward form of mom exercise.
 Did you know I’ve got great routines for you to get in almost ANY way?
 Please check out Breastfeeding Pilates for a great routine you can do while watching TV, playing on the floor with the kids, or even breastfeeding!
 I’ve even got a routine you can do while Bouncing to Soothe a Baby on an exercise ball!
+Babywearing Workouts are some of my favorites as well as turning an epic dance party into a cardio HIIT routine!

 Let me know in the comments when you’d love to squeeze in a workout that you can’t quite figure out.
 I’d love to help you out and create a routine for you!
 Chances are TONS of moms feel stuck in your same predicament and would love the same thing as you.